Pamela Ellen Davis

-Pamela Ellen Davis is the founder, President and CEO of the Nonprofits Insurance Alliance (NIA), a group of 501(c)(3) nonprofit insurance cooperatives that provide liability insurance to more than 21,000 nonprofit organizations in the United States.
+Pamela Ellen Davis is the founder, President and CEO of Nonprofits Insurance Alliance (NIA), a group of 501(c)(3) nonprofit insurance cooperatives that provide liability insurance to more than 27,000 nonprofit organizations in the United States.
 In addition to her nonprofit insurance work, she is a public policy advocate and nonprofit thought leader who has spearheaded legislative change at both the California state and Federal level and overseen projects to increase nonprofits' access to credit and improve the financial expertise of the nonprofit sector.

 Personal life

 Davis was born in Mansfield, Ohio and attended Ohio University for a year and a half, before marrying and moving to Oxford, Ohio and then to Harlan County, KY to work for an environmental education school.
 After three years in Kentucky, she returned to Ohio where she became involved in the natural food movement and opened a health food store and restaurant.
 At the age of 30, she divorced, sold her restaurant and moved to California, where she went on to earn a bachelor's degree in economics from UC Santa Cruz and a master's degree in public policy from the University of California, Berkeley.